 5. Mineral oil causes acne.
 In some people, mineral oil can exacerbate acne problems.
 However, most people will not experience any problems.

 So, if it is not for safety concerns, why would companies be telling you to avoid mineral oil?
-We’ll look at that in part 2 of our series.
+We’ll look at that in part 2 of our series on mineral oil.